-During FY23 we received 15 complaints regarding 9 companies (out of approximately 200 subcontracted companies employing our Technicians) of mistreatment of workers.
+During FY24 we received 13 complaints of mistreatment of workers.
 Complaints were received directly through our staff, via our whistle-blower line, and to our Field Service Providers.

 All the complaints were investigated.
-As a result, one company working for Chorus was terminated.
-Six companies were subject to remedial action, the majority for minor matters.
-These companies are monitored closely to ensure that no repeat of the breaches of our Supplier Code of Practice occurs.
+As a result, four companies working for Chorus were terminated.
+Three companies were subject to remedial action for minor matters.
+These companies are being monitored closely to ensure that no repeat of the breaches of our Supplier Code of Practice occur.
 In one case no breach was found.
-One case remains under investigation.
+Four cases remained under investigation at the end of FY24.

-INVESTIGATIONS FY22 FY23 Complaints (via whistle-blower and other channels) - all investigated 14 15 Complaint verified; subcontractors blacklisted from Chorus work 3 (one from an investigation initiated in FY21) 1 Complaint verified; subcontractors subject to oversight to remediate and improve performance n/a 7 relating to 2 companies Minor matters that were remediated 6 5 relating to 4 companies Investigation found no breaches verified 2 1 Still under investigation at year-end 4 n/a
+INVESTIGATIONS FY22 FY23 FY24 Complaints (via whistle-blower and other channels) - all investigated 14 15 13 Complaint verified; subcontractors blacklisted from Chorus work 3 (one from an investigation initiated in FY21) 1 4 Complaint verified; subcontractors subject to oversight to remediate and improve performance n/a 7 relating to 2 companies 3 Minor matters that were remediated 6 5 relating to 4 companies 1 Investigation found no breaches verified 2 1 1 Still under investigation at year-end 4 n/a 4